Statistics Calculators

 Coefficient of Variation(σ / μ) × 100%Comparing spread across different scalesCalculate →

 Standard deviation is by far the most commonly reported measure of spread because it is in the same units as the data.
 Variance is useful internally but rarely reported to non-technical audiences.
 When comparing datasets measured in different units (e.g., height in cm vs weight in kg), use the coefficient of variation — it expresses spread as a percentage of the mean, making comparison valid.
+The IQR is the preferred spread measure for skewed data and is used in box plots and outlier detection.

 Position Measures — Where Does a Value Rank?